linz/emergency-management-tools/flooding/sentinel2_water_extraction/README.md

 ## Prerequisites

--  Linux (tested on Ubuntu 22.04) or macOS (tested on version 12, Monterey)
+-  Linux (tested on Ubuntu 22.04), macOS (tested on version 12, Monterey), or Windows (tested on Windows Server 2022)
 -  Python 3.8, 3.9, or 3.10
    ([except for Ubuntu](https://github.com/ContinuumIO/anaconda-issues/issues/13122))
 -  GDAL 3.4